Hall (ankle) returned to practice on Monday; no timetable for his return.

-Hall left Saturday's game after crashing into a post and did not return.
+Hall left Monday’s game with a lower-body injury and did not return.

 Hall returned to the lineup on Monday after missing three games, but re-aggravated his injury and was forced from the contest.
 Coach Todd Nelson said Hall’s exit was more precautionary than anything.
 Expect an update leading up to Wednesday’s game vs. the Penguins.